-The SCOTT LAB relocated in September 2020 from the Department of Genetics and Genomic Sciences at the Icahn School of Medicine at Mount Sinai (and Sema4) to the Department of Pathology at Stanford University.
-The central aim of the SCOTT LAB is studying genetic determinants of both drug response variability and Mendelian disease, including innovative sequencing and bioinformatic approaches for discovery and diagnostic testing, as well as evaluating clinical provider knowledge and attitudes on implementing progressive forms of genomic testing.
+The SCOTT LAB relocated in September 2020 from the Department of Genetics and Genomic Sciences at the Icahn School of Medicine at Mount Sinai to the Department of Pathology at Stanford University.
+The central aim of the SCOTT LAB is studying genetic determinants of both drug response variability and Mendelian disease, including innovative sequencing and bioinformatic approaches for discovery and diagnostic testing, as well as assessing clinical provider perspectives on implementing genomic medicine.
 Interested students and colleagues can reach out directly to inquire about potential research opportunities.

 All studies on pediatric genetic disease are dedicated to the memory of Dr. James WEISFELD-ADAMS from the University of Colorado School of Medicine in Denver and the Icahn School of Medicine at Mount Sinai in New York.
 Please consider a donation to support the annual James Weisfeld-Adams Memorial Grand Rounds lecture at the Icahn School of Medicine at Mount Sinai in New York.

-A major focus of the SCOTT LAB is studying genetic determinants of interindividual drug response variability, with ongoing collaborative research projects on cardiovascular pharmacogenomics, multi-ethnic pharmacogenomic allele discovery, and the development of next-generation sequencing methods for pharmacogenomic research and clinical testing.
-Our group has made novel discoveries with anticoagulant and antiplatelet pharmacogeomics, characterized several novel CYP450 alleles in various ethnic populations, and participated in the NHLBI-supported COAG warfarin pharmacogenetics trial as a clinical site with the Mount Sinai Genetic Testing Laboratory (now the Sema4 Laboratory) and Mount Sinai Cardiology.
-In addition, innovative long-read sequencing pharmacogenomic assays and panels are also being developed in collaboration with PacBio for both translational research and clinical implementation.
+A major focus of the SCOTT LAB is studying genetic determinants of interindividual drug response variability, with ongoing collaborative research projects on clinical pharmacogenomics, multi-ethnic pharmacogenomic allele discovery, and the development of next-generation sequencing methods for pharmacogenomic research and clinical testing.
+Our group has made novel discoveries with anticoagulant and antiplatelet pharmacogeomics, characterized novel CYP450 alleles in diverse populations, and developed innovative long-read sequencing pharmacogenomic assays in collaboration with PacBio for translational research and clinical implementation.

 Translating pharmacogenomic discovery to clinical implementation is an ongoing interest in the laboratory.
 We are members of the Clinical Pharmacogenetics Implementation Consortium (CPIC), participating in authoring guidelines for pharmacogenetic-based drug therapy and other related initiatives.
-Dr. SCOTT was a Co-Investigator of the Institute for Personalized Medicine’s (IPM)-PGx and eMERGE-PGx programs by providing expertise in clinical genetics and implementing clinical pharmacogenomic testing at Mount Sinai.
-Led by Dr. Aniwaa OWUSU OBENG, the implementation projects at IPM are preemptively genotyping a pharmacogenomic panel through the Sema4 Laboratory among patients at selected Mount Sinai clinics as well as patients enrolled in the BioMe biobank.
-Current implementation effort at Stanford is centered on partnering with PharmGKB and clincial colleagues to define an innovative clinical pharmacogenomic program at Stanford Health Care.
+Dr. SCOTT was a Co-Investigator of the Institute for Personalized Medicine’s (IPM)-PGx and eMERGE-PGx programs by providing support in clinical genetics and implementing clinical pharmacogenomic testing at Mount Sinai.
+Current implementation efforts at Stanford Medicine are centered on partnering with PharmGKB, the Stanford Medicine Catalyst Program, and clincial colleagues to develop and launch an innovative clinical pharmacogenomic program across Stanford Health Care.

-Dr. SCOTT previously was a Director in the Sema4 Laboratory, which is a CLIA and College of American Pathologists (CAP) accredited clinical genetics laboratory led by Dr. Lisa EDELMANN.
-In 2020, Dr. SCOTT relocated to the Department of Pathology at Stanford University as Director of the Stanford Medicine Clinical Genomics Laboratory.
-As such, collaborative research projects with clinical colleagues and trainees are always ongoing and frequently centered on clinical molecular or cytogenomic case studies, gene discovery, innovative genomic test development, analytical comparisons of genetic testing platforms, and multi-ethnic population screening.
-Translational partnerships with innovative companies that support genomic diagnostics are welcome, as an additional aim of the Clinical Genomics Laboratory is supporting Stanford research programs that are centered on Mendelian and/or complex disease genomics.
+In 2020, Dr. SCOTT relocated from the Icahn School of Medicine at Mount Sinai to the Department of Pathology at Stanford University as Director of the Stanford Medicine Clinical Genomics Laboratory.
+As such, collaborative research projects with clinical colleagues and trainees are always ongoing and frequently centered on clinical molecular or cytogenomic case studies, novel gene discovery, innovative genomic test development, and analytical comparisons of genomic testing platforms.
+Translational partnerships with innovative commercial companies that support genomic diagnostics are welcome, as an additional aim of the SCOTT LAB and the Clinical Genomics Laboratory is supporting research programs centered on Mendelian and/or complex disease genomics.

 Another area of focus in the SCOTT LAB is the study of epigenetic DNA modifications and their role in disease pathogenesis.
-Previous studies investigated promoter hypermethylation of mismatch repair and cell cycle genes implicated in leukemia pathogenesis; however, current efforts are aimed at studying germline epigenetic susceptibility to other common diseases and drug response phenotypes.
-Additionally, we are interested in DNA methylation detection technologies, including microarray and next-generation sequencing chemistries.
-Our group developed single-molecule real-time bisulfite sequencing (SMRT-BS), which is a novel quantitative and multiplexed bisulfite sequencing method for targeted CpG methylation analysis that employs the long-read lengths from PacBio single-molecule real-time (SMRT) sequencing.
-To facilitate the bioinformatic analysis of amplicon bisulfite next-generation sequencing, we are in the process of launching HiTMAP: a High Throughput Methylation Analysis Program for open access targeted bisulfite sequencing analyses.
+Previous studies investigated promoter hypermethylation of mismatch repair and cell cycle genes implicated in leukemia pathogenesis; however, current efforts are aimed at studying germline epigenetic susceptibility to common diseases and drug response phenotypes.
+Our group developed single-molecule real-time bisulfite sequencing (SMRT-BS), which is a novel quantitative and multiplexed bisulfite sequencing method for targeted CpG methylation analysis that employs long-read HiFi sequencing.

 Stuart A. SCOTT, PhD